ls1955/r34-image-filterer/README.md

 * Once activated, it will hide all blacklisted images automatically inside certain website until it is deactivated/removed.

 # Improvements?
-* Improve user experience.
-  Currently it hide all images that are blacklisted, as such there might be a flash of those images when loading the page.
-One of the workaround might be hiding all the images by default, then only showing non-blacklisted image.
 * Support regexp.
   Well... though its definitely fun to actually have some real life application with regexp, and its relatively easy to support it...
 Include an array